honk-fest-west/hfw-website/README.md

    </div>
    ```

-3. Save the `hfw-website/index.html` file
+3. Save the `hfw-website/index.html` file.
-4. Preview your changes by starting the jekyll server in the hfw-website directory
+4. Preview your changes by starting the jekyll server in the hfw-website directory.

    ```
    jekyll serve
    ```

 5. and open your browser to `http://localhost:4000`
-6. When satisfied, commit your changes with git
+6. When satisfied, commit your changes with git.

    ```
    git commit -am "Add Spring Fundraiser to front page"
    ```

-7. Push the updates to the master branch on github
+7. Push the updates to the master branch on github.

    ```
    git push origin master